jdknives/scripts/git/README.md

 The script checks the current directory and if it recognizes it as a Skywire-related repository, it adds and updates a number of well-known remotes.

+You can add the script as an alias by adding the following commands to your `bashrc`.

 It can be aliases and invoked with:

 ```